lumeland/blog/posts/lume-cms-0.13.0.md

 ```

 As you may guess, this option configures the field type used to store the root
 data.
-If it's not defined, the default value is `object` but other available
+If it's not defined, the default value is `object`, but other available
 values are `object-list` (to store an array of objects) and `choose` (to allow
-to choose one structure among a list of options).
-More types can be added in
+the user to choose one structure among a list of options).
+More types can be
-next versions.
+added in future versions.

 ## New `previewUrl` and `sourcePath` options